maxkueng/irma/README.md

  - `yammer_account`: The name of your Yammer profile.
 This is custom and basically just points to the Yammer profile config.
-You can configure multiple Yammer accounts and chose one here.
+You can configure multiple Yammer accounts and choose one here.
- - `yammer.xxx`: Name of your yamme profile. `yammer_account` points here.
+ - `yammer.xxx`: Name of your Yammer profile. `yammer_account` points here.
  - `yammer.xxx.email`: The email address used with your yammer account.
  - `yammer.xxx.api.consumer_key`: Your Yammer API OAuth consumer key.
  - `yammer.xxx.api.consumer_secret`: Your Yammer API OAuth consumer secret.